Is My Teen in Distress? Exploring Signs and Solutions

 The vast amount of information available online can be overwhelming.
 From news and global events to academic pressures and personal interests, teens are exposed to a constant stream of data, which can sometimes lead to anxiety or feelings of being overwhelmed.

-Decoding Teen Stress and Anxiety
+Decoding Teen in Distress and Anxiety

 The term “growing pains” isn’t just about the physical aspect.
 Teenagers today face a plethora of pressures ranging from traditional to those birthed in the digital age.
 It’s a landscape riddled with potential pitfalls, where age-old problems like academic pressures or peer acceptance intersect with newer challenges like social media comparison and cyberbullying.